Posts

 Train the Trainer – Confined Space Information

-Why a Confined Space Train the Trainer Course Matters in Canada Confined spaces are everywhere in Canadian workplaces—water and wastewater tanks, utility vaults, silos, sewers, ship holds, boilers, even crawl spaces in commercial buildings.
-They’re often routine, which can make them deceptively dangerous.
-Oxygen deficiency, toxic atmospheres, engulfment, mechanical hazards, heat stress, and disorientation can turn a “quick task” into a life-threatening emergency in seconds.
-That’s why employers need more than a one-time awareness class.
-They need internal champions who can deliver accurate, consistent, and site-specific training year-round.
-Enter the Confined Space Awareness Train-the-Trainer (TTT) program. https://onlinesafetytraining.ca/2025/08/train-the-trainer-confined-space-information/
+Confined spaces are everywhere in Canadian workplaces—water and wastewater tanks, utility vaults, silos, sewers, ship holds, boilers, even crawl spaces in commercial buildings.
+They’re often routine, which can make them deceptively dangerous. https://onlinesafetytraining.ca/2025/08/train-the-trainer-confined-space-information/

 Image